 Prerequisites – There are no prerequisites for this course.
 If you are traveling on a ski touring or split board setup, it is helpful if you are familiar with how to use the equipment and have practiced prior to the course.

 Alpine Ascents and AIARE – American Institute for Avalanche Research and Education

 Alpine Ascents is proud to partner with The American Institute for Avalanche Research and Education (AIARE) to provide avalanche education courses.
-AIARE is a nonprofit established in 1998 specializing in development of avalanche education curriculum.
+AIARE is a nonprofit established in 1998 specializing in the development of an avalanche education curriculum.
 AIARE’s mission is to save lives through education for recreationalists and professionals.
-Our instructors are certified by AIARE to teach avalanche education.
+Our instructors are certified by AIARE to teach avalanche rescue courses.